colinodell/advent-2021/README.md

 Based on the initial project setup of https://github.com/tginsberg/advent-2021-kotlin Copyright &copy; 2021 by Todd Ginsberg.

-All solutions in this repository are originals Copyright &copy; 2021 by Colin O'Dell.
+All solutions in this repository are originals unless otherwise noted Copyright &copy; 2021 by Colin O'Dell.